 In the month since the Millburn Board of Education voted to move school board elections from April to November, ending the public vote on the school budget, the issue has become one of the most heated in recent history.

-Residents have talked with each other and with board members – both for and against the move.
+Residents have talked with each other and with – both for and against the move.
 They’ve brought it up at subsequent meetings, hoping for a reversal.
-There have been letters to the editor and lots of questions asked.
+There have been and lots of questions asked.

-And several representatives of We Love Millburn, recently told board that the law itself creates a conflict of interest for board members who stand to benefit by extending their terms and it also violates their rights as property owners who pay taxes to support the budget.
+And several representatives of We Love Millburn, that the law itself creates a conflict of interest for board members who stand to benefit by extending their terms and it also violates their rights as property owners who pay taxes to support the budget.

 They have said if the board did not rescind the vote and let voters decide, they would file an a complaint with the state ethics commission.